r0ckYr/geturls/README.md

 # geturls
 geturls.py fetches known URLs from AlienVault, Wayback Machine, Common Crawl, and Virustotal for any given domain.
 Inspired by Tomnomnom's waybackurls and Corben's getallurls (gau).
+It fetches urls form all four sources, so you don't need to run both tools.

 **Usage:**
 ```